Everything we know so far about Gran Turismo 7

 Gran Turismo esports and Getty Images

-Gran Turismo esports continues to grow and that's not likely to slow down going into Gran Turismo 7.
-Sony's racer already has FIA backing and the most recent development is that Getty Images will be providing official imagery from professional GT Sport, and presumably Gran Turismo 7 esports events.
+Gran Turismo esports continues to grow, and that's not likely to slow down going into Gran Turismo 7.
+Sony's racer already has FIA backing, and the most recent development is that Getty Images will be providing official imagery from professional GT Sport and presumably Gran Turismo 7 esports events.

 Per GTPlanet

 This partnership is an extension of a project we've actually already seen.
-Getty has provided this service throughout the 2019 FIA Online Championship World Tour season, with stills images from events at the Nurburgring, New York, Salzburg, Tokyo and Monaco.
+Getty has provided this service throughout the 2019 FIA Online Championship World Tour season, with still images from events at the Nurburgring, New York, Salzburg, Tokyo, and Monaco.
 It continued in the early part of this year too, with Getty's photographers capturing in-game views at the Sydney World Tour event.

-In addition to the live events, Getty Images will also take shots from the online events such as the Top 16 Superstars broadcasts.
+In addition to the live events, Getty Images will also take shots from online events such as the Top 16 Superstars broadcasts.
 This will also show off some of the inventive liveries that players can come up, and the possibilities of the game's livery editor function.

-This is pretty big, and just another step forward for virtual racing as it draws ever closer to the standards of its real-world counterpart.
+This is pretty big and just another step forward for virtual racing as it draws ever closer to the standards of its real-world counterpart.